 - Sin and Self

 How can a Christian denomination become like a “king?”
 Belonging to a particular denomination isn’t necessarily wrong, although there are those that are considered to be heretical by many.
-In any case, there are many sincere Christians of all stripes.
+In any case, there are many sincere Christians found in all denominations.

 What makes a denomination a “king” is when loyalty to our denomination becomes more important than a real love of what is true according to Jesus.